xgb.Booster objects are created from the xgboost package,

 boosted decision trees.
 Given the reliance of post processing

-functions on the model object, like xgb.Booster.complete
+functions on the model object, like xgb.Booster.complete,

-on the first class listed, the butcher_xgb.Booster
+on the first class listed, the butcher_xgb.Booster class is

 not appended.